The Lottery: 1969 film

 Larry Yust's short film The Lottery (1969), produced as part of Encyclopædia Britannica's "Short Story Showcase" series, was ranked by the Academic Film Archive "as one of the two bestselling educational films ever".
 It has an accompanying ten-minute commentary film Discussion of "The Lottery" by University of Southern California English professor James Durbin.
 Featuring Ed Begley Jr. as Jack Watson in his third film, Yust's adaptation has an atmosphere of naturalism and small-town authenticity with its shots of pickup trucks in Fellows, California, and the townspeople of Fellows and Taft, California.

 1996 TV film

 Anthony Spinner's feature-length TV film The Lottery, which premiered September 29, 1996, on NBC, expands upon the original Shirley Jackson story.
 It was nominated for a 1997 Saturn Award for Best Single Genre Television Presentation.

 Graphic novel

-In 2016 Miles Hyman, a grandson of Jackson, created a graphic novel adaption titled Shirley Jackson's "The Lottery": The Authorized Graphic Adaptation.
+In 2016, Miles Hyman, a grandson of Jackson, created a graphic novel adaption titled Shirley Jackson's "The Lottery": The Authorized Graphic Adaptation.
 His version abbreviates the wording of the source work and relies on graphics to portray other aspects of the narrative.
 He also wrote his own introduction.
 Alyson Ward of the Houston Chronicle wrote the graphics "push a little further than his grandmother's words did", though she stated Hyman's version reveals details of the story earlier than in the original work.

-Video games

-In the 2010 video game Fallout: New Vegas, a location in the game, Vault 11, takes inspirations from the story, with a main difference being a tangible threat instead of the superficial threat of a bad harvest.

-Music Videos

-Marilyn Manson used The Lottery as inspiration for his music video for the song Man That You Fear off his album Antichrist Superstar.